skyt-a/gm-route-replay/docs/en/api/react/useRouteReplay.md

 *   **`UseRouteReplayResult`** object:
     *   **`player`**: `PlayerHandle | null`
-        The underlying `@gm/route-replay-core` `PlayerHandle` instance created internally.
+        The underlying `gm-route-replay-core` `PlayerHandle` instance created internally.
 Direct access is possible, but `controls` are typically used.
     *   **`state`**: `RouteReplayState`
         An object containing the current state of the player.
         *   `isPlaying`: `boolean` - Whether playback is currently active.